 Customers present a product to be packaged (or submit a drawing of the design) and a mold is produced for manufacturing the cavity.
 The plastic cavity is usually made of clear PVC or PET plastic.
 The plastic is heated then suctioned into or formed over an aluminum mold.

 Typically, the plastic blister is adhered to a backing of paperboard, a lidding seal foil or plastic.
 The backing or card allows space for graphics and product information to show through, and along with the product itself, grab the buyer’s attention.
 A hanger hole in the top of the blister package can be incorporated allowing the package to hang.
 These are most familiar as pharmaceutical blister packs and sometimes referred to as blister trays.

 Blister Packaging is an economical choice for the retailers and benefits the consumer as well.
 The product can be visually examined through the transparent plastic.
 The backing card is usually colorful and designed to focus on the features of the product placed between the blister and card.
-The blister is affixed to the card using heat and pressure to activate an adhesive (heat seal coating) on the blister card.
+The blister tray is affixed to the card using heat and pressure to activate an adhesive (heat seal coating) on the blister card.
 The adhesive is strong enough so that the pack may hang on a peg, but weak enough so that the package can be easily opened.
 Sometimes, with large items, the card has a small window to allow the consumer to touch the product while still allowing it to remain secure.

-Pharmaceutical blister packs usually consist of a relatively thin tray that is lidded with a foil barrier.
+Pharmaceutical blister packs usually consist of a relatively thin blister tray that is lidded with a foil barrier.
 These packs allow the medication or supplement to be pushed through the lidding material for consumption.
 These packs obviously provide tamper evidence and also, individual product distribution.
 This type of packaging is useful for protecting products against external factors, such as humidity and contamination for extended periods of time.
 Opaque blisters also protect light-sensitive products against UV rays that can negatively affect efficacy.

 Medical blister trays differ from pharmaceutical blister packs in that these are not push-through packs.
 The thermoformed base web is made of a thicker plastic sheet and cannot be collapsed, thus forming a solid tray.
 The lidding film provides a peel-open feature and is generally porous to allow sterilization such as EtO.
 Such medical blister packs are used for sterile medical devices, as used in hospitals.